Disinfect your menstrual cup only AFTER you cleaned it. Heat treating a soiled Cup may set stains that will be difficult or impossible to remove.

 Below are some methods that have worked well for users in other countries.
 Please note that the below methods have not been subject to a cleaning/disinfection validation.

-In the microwave: Of course, the cup also be disinfected with the microwave.
-As always they must also be heated in sufficient water, otherwise the disinfection effect not occur.
+Of course, the cup also be disinfected with the microwave.
+As always they must be floating in sufficient water, otherwise the disinfection is not effective.
 The TPE plastic used for the MeLuna is nonpolar and does not heat up in the microwave.
 Disinfection is carried out by the heated water.
 Be careful not to burn yourself when you remove it.
 The water will be very hot.

 Disinfection via Milton tabs: